-Note: It is necessary (at least with Python 2.6) to install the fcrypt package in order to decode some htpasswd formats.
+Note: It is necessary (at least with Python 2.6) to install the fcrypt package in order to decode the htpasswd format.
 Trac source code attempt an import crypt first, but there is no such package for Python 2.6.
-Only SHA-1 passwords (since Trac 1.0) work without this module.